COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 UKSKGB is intended to be an easily accessible resource about sea kayaking, but it's up to you to make your own informed decisions about where to go, in what conditions and when.

-Weather, tides and local conditions all play a significant role in making those decisions, as does your own experience and that of the people you choose to paddle with.
+Weather, tides and local conditions all play a significant role in making paddling decisions, as does your own experience and that of the people you choose to paddle with.

 There is lots of material in the Almanac to help you.

-My Community post has had " ^ " added to it!
+My Community post has had " ^ " added to the title!
 What's that about?

 That'll be me.
-The " ^ " just acts as a marker to show that there's a reference to that discussion somewhere in the Almanac or Trips pages.
+The " ^ " just acts as a marker to me that there's a reference to that discussion somewhere in the Almanac or Trips pages.

 What's the Access situation for sea kayakers?